 Amnesty International has repeatedly expressed concern about the excessive use of force against peaceful protests in Puerto Rico caused by discontent over the inadequate attention paid to the damage caused by Hurricane Maria and the precariousness of the economic, social and cultural rights situation on the island.

-For more information, please contact Duncan Tucker: [email protected]
+For more information, please contact Amnesty International press office: [email protected]